Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

-Use of AWS to host a Dynamic Web App on AWS's leveraging Docker, Amazon ECR and Amazon ECS service suite.
 # 💻Host a Dynamic Web App on AWS with Docker Amazon ECR and Amazon ECS☁️

 Hi!
-Welcome to my repository containing my AWS Project I've have undertaken as a Cloud Engineer and Cloud architect enthusiast⚡️:
+Welcome to my repository containing my AWS Project I've have undertaken as an AWS Cloud expert and enthusiast⚡️

 In this repository you will see a description of the project, low and high level architecture, scripting files and information on other key assets that I have used to develop this project as part of my portfolio and progressive development.